Catch-and-release migrants defy Homeland Security orders to check in

 Two weeks later, testifying to the Senate Appropriations Committee, he was again prodded on appearance rates and was bullish on how things were playing out.

-“The appearance rate thus far, in terms of appearing at an ICE facility to report, has been very very high and I would be pleased to provide you with data,” Mr. Mayorkas said.
+“The appearance rate thus far, in terms of appearing at an ICE facility to report, has been very, very high, and I would be pleased to provide you with data,” Mr. Mayorkas said.

-The Washington Times reached out to spokespersons for Mr. Mayorkas but didn’t receive a response.
+The Washington Times reached out to spokespeople for Mr. Mayorkas but didn’t receive a response.

-Mr. Lankford told The Times it “was either naive or intentional” to ask migrants to self-report to ICE.
+Mr. Lankford told The Times that it “was either naive or intentional” to ask migrants to self-report to ICE.

 “Secretary Mayorkas assured me that of the 19,000+ individuals in our country illegally, ICE is seeing a ‘high rate’ of illegal individuals turn themselves in to get a court date.
 However, the numbers show that 85 to 90 percent of those migrants are not even requesting a court date.
 They are simply disappearing into the interior of our country,” he said in a statement to The Times.